CoPLaWS/2023/README.md

 We invite proposals for 20-minute talks for the workshop.
 Since there are many programming language researchers in Copenhagen, it is likely that we will get more talk proposals than can fit in a day.
 In that event, the talks will be selected by the organisers based on a light reviewing process.
 We will aim for diversity in topics and institutions represented.

-Talk proposals consisting of a title and a one paragraph abstract can be submitted through easychair:
+Talk proposals should consist of a title and a one paragraph abstract.
+Information on how to submit will be available shortly.

-…
-before …
+**Deadline: 15 May 2023**

+### Registration

+Information on how to register will be available shortly.

+**Deadline: not available yet**

 ### Organisers
 - Marco Carbone, Fritz Henglein, Hugo-Andres Lopez-Acosta, Rasmus Møgelberg and Morten Rhiger.